Unakar/speedrun_mup/README.md

 # Speedrun-MuP 🚀

-A clean, engineering-grade experimental stack for **Maximal Update Parameterization (μP)** scaling experiments built on top of the modded-nanogpt "speedrun" architecture.
+A clean experimental stack for **Maximal Update Parameterization (μP)** scaling experiments built on top of the modded-nanogpt "speedrun" architecture.

 ## Overview